B-Team-Organisation/Fantasy-Chess/documentation/Writerside/future ideas/FutureFeatures.md

 ### Basic Settings Menu
 - **Difficulty**: Easy
 - **Reward**: Medium
-- **Description**: Add a menu for adjusting settings like volume, graphics, and other basic preferences.
+- **Description**: Add a menu for adjusting settings like graphics and other basic preferences.

 ### Tutorial System
 - **Difficulty**: Hard